By Sondre Rasch, Co-founder | Konsus

 Dropbox is file syncing that just works for personal and business use.
 For small teams that use Dropbox internally, it’s almost a no-brainer.

-While Dropbox is amazing for individuals and small teams, they still have work to do when it comes to addressing the needs of enterprise-level clients.
+The bad: While Dropbox is amazing for individuals and small teams, they still have work to do when it comes to addressing the needs of enterprise-level clients.

-The big win for Box is in security and confidentiality.
+The good: The big win for Box is in security and confidentiality.
 For us, the best features were like granular access control, tracking and reporting on the user-level, limit linked devices and desktop sync, watermarking files and a great API to update these security-measures in real-time.

-Box is slightly more expensive and has a less familiar UI for team members.
+The bad: Box is slightly more expensive and has a less familiar UI for team members.

 The choice: Having been happy users of Dropbox for a year, we very recently decided to migrate to Box with a heavy heart.
 Our motivation was solely our stringent security and confidentiality requirements.
 At this stage, only Box can deliver the centralized security controls, reporting and automatic administration that we need.